Layout Builder

 Joint Degrees

 Vermont Law and Graduate School’s joint degree programs offer students a deeper and richer educational experience than a JD degree alone can provide.
 Students can complete both a JD and a master’s degree in just 3 years.
-Graduating with two degrees from is an attractive path for students who want to combine a law degree with policy and advocacy skills.
+Graduating with two degrees is an attractive path for students who want to combine a law degree with policy and advocacy skills.

 The JD/MCEP degree program is designed for students who wish to pursue a career in environmental law, take full advantage of the large and diverse environmental law curriculum at VLS, and supplement their study of environmental law with skills-based training in climate policy, environmental justice, and advocacy.